 SECURITY

-I would however say if you are in Cape Town or Long Street at night then I would not recommend to walk about alone at night.
-But again this goes for the majority of cities I have visit.
-Camps Bay is it’s own little bubble and if you are planning on staying there then you will have even less to worry about
+I would, however, say if you are in Cape Town or Long Street at night, then I would not recommend walking alone at night.
+But again, this goes for the majority of cities I have visited.
+Camps Bay is its own little bubble, and if you are planning on staying there, then you will have even less to worry about.

 The first full day was spent hiking mountains with some of the best views of Cape Town.
-Going to Table Mountain is probably the top thing to do but I would recommend hiking it instead of the Gondola, it’s by no means difficult and you can take all the time in the world.
-Later myself and Ruben chased up Lion’s Head to catch sunset and again we were rewarded with some stunning views!
+Going to Table Mountain is probably the top thing to do, but I would recommend hiking it instead of the Gondola; it’s by no means difficult, and you can take all the time in the world.
+Later, Ruben and I chased up Lion’s Head to catch sunset, and again we were rewarded with some stunning views!

 GREAT WHITES

-As South Africa is consider one of the wine capitals of the world it was only fair that I go to a winery….or 5.
-I am by no means a wine drinker but felt I had enough to do me until I return in a few years!!
+As South Africa is considered one of the wine capitals of the world, it was only fair that I go to a winery.
+Or five.
+I am by no means a wine drinker, but I felt I had enough to do me until I return in a few years!

 HIGHS & LOWS….